Foster Swift Agricultural Law News

 Across industries, including agriculture, “big data” has become a business concept, process and objective, all wrapped up into one tenuous term.
 Agricultural big data is data generated and owned by a farming operation, and then processed, analyzed and leveraged for business insights and advantage.
 While farmers have been creating mountains of data for as long they have been using more technologically advanced practices and equipment, until relatively recently the industry has been sitting on this information and not using it to influence business planning and best practices.

 The transformational promise of big data in agriculture has been widely analyzed.
-Fortune reports that big data is responsible for no less than the future of food security, which “relies on the development and production of plant and animal crops that are both robust and resilient.
+(We have identified that the following link is no longer active, and it has been removed.) reports that big data is responsible for no less than the future of food security, which “relies on the development and production of plant and animal crops that are both robust and resilient.
 Research activities centering on the genomics, bioinformatics, and computational biology of plants and animals — as well as their pathogens — have been transformative, enabling scientists and organizations to better feed the world and improve the quality of food and animal crops.”

 Farmers must intelligently manage their operations to maximize every available resource – and regardless of seasonal crop yields, data is always in abundance on the farm.
 The challenge is not understanding that it exists, it’s determining how to use it to help make smart business decisions.